php/php-langspec/spec/04-basic-concepts.md

     using value assignment (`$destination = $source`) or byRef assignment (`$destination =& $source`).

-Note the member-copy assignment `=*` is **not** an operator or language construct in the PHP language, but instead it is used internally to describe behavior for the engine for array copying and other operations
+Note the member-copy assignment `=*` is **not** an operator or a language construct in the PHP language, but instead it is used in this text to describe behavior for the engine for array copying and other operations.

 For the particular example above, member-copy assignment exhibits the same semantics as value assignment for all conforming implementations